 |Other efforts not described above||Other efforts not described above|

-The selection committee is comprised of a diverse group of students and members of the University’s Department of Environmental Health and Safety, Office of Research Assurances and the Communications Department.
+The selection committee is comprised of a diverse group of students and members of the University’s Department of Environmental Health and Safety, Office of Research Assurances and the Marketing and Communications Department.

 The awards selection committee evaluates and ranks the nominees.
 Final recommendations and awards will be presented by President Schulz.